Magic and the Modern Girl

 Melissa filled two glasses, taking the time to set a whole-leaf mint garnish on the edge of mine.
 “To animal yoga!”
 She exclaimed, raising her glass high.

 “To animal yoga,” I echoed.
-At least the mojitos were perfect – icy and crisp, the lime balancing the sweetness of the rum.
+At least the mojitos were perfect—icy and crisp, the lime balancing the sweetness of the rum.
 I swallowed again and felt a little of the tension ease from my shoulders.
-I complimented the Mojito Therapy with another Lemon Pillow.
+I complemented the Mojito Therapy with another Lemon Lie.
 Then, I glanced at the calendar on my wall.
 “Wait!
 I can’t make it!
 I have Mother-Daughter brunch!”

 “That’s this Sunday, isn’t it?”

-Except that my parents hadn’t died.
+Except my parents hadn’t died.
 They’d just split up.
 And neither of them wanted the responsibility of caring for the daughter they’d brought into the world.
-My mother had scampered off to a series of New Age havens, seeking spiritual purity without looking back at me.
+My mother had lived a rough life, involving untold numbers of controlled substances, at least until she decided to get clean.
+After that, she’d scampered off to a series of cultish havens, seeking spiritual purity.
+Through it all, she never looked back at me.

-Until two years ago, when she had finally decided that she was ready to come back into my life.
-Our relationship was rocky at best – even if she carried the same witchy blood that pumped in my veins.
+Until two years ago, when she’d finally decided to come back into my life.
+Our relationship was rocky at best, even if she carried the same witchy blood that pumped in my veins.
 She and my grandmother both.

-In fact, Clara – I still wasn’t used to calling her Mother – had always had an affinity for crystals and stones – that’s probably what had drawn her to her previous home in Sedona.
-And she loved the coded magic of runes, the secret messages that were revealed when the symbols were cast.
+In fact, Clara—I still wasn’t used to calling her Mother—had always had an affinity for crystals and stones.
+That’s probably what had drawn her to her previous home in Sedona.
+And she loved the coded magic of runes, the secret messages that were revealed when tiles were cast.

 “Oh,” I said to Melissa, and there was a tangled skein of recognition in the single word.
 “You’re right.”

 Melissa laughed at my depressed tone.
 “Come on,” she said.
 “You’ll have a great time with them.
-Wasn’t Clara going to cast your star chart?”
+Wasn’t Clara going to draw up your star chart?”

 I grimaced.
-Both my mother and grandmother possessed limited witchcraft skills; their powers had been substantially magnified in me, for reasons that weren’t at all clear to any of us.
-Clara, though, had an annoying tendency to embrace anything that sparkled with New Age hocus-pocus and she had taken to star charts with an astonishing vehemence.
+Clara had an annoying tendency to embrace anything that sparkled with New Age hocus-pocus.
+Lately, she’d taken to star charts with an astonishing vehemence, combining classic astrology with witchy runes to form a unique branch of magic.
+Or chicanery.
+Whatever.
 “That reminds me,” I said.
-“I told her I would give her my set of jade runes.
+“I told her I’d give her my set of jade runes.
 She managed to mislay her Tyr and Nyd.”